Alcohol is a popular substance used and abused by many people around the world. Many people ask the question, is alcohol addiction a real thing?

 - Financial effects – Many people who experience drug and alcohol addiction struggle with financial problems because they spend their money on alcohol and drugs.
 Some addicts even lose their homes and jobs because they see no way to live without their favorite substance.

-- Alcohol and other drugs’ effects – Some people who have an alcohol or liquor addiction choose to drink and take drugs at the same time.
+- Alcohol and other drugs’ effects – Some people who have an alcohol or liquor addiction choose to drink and take drugs simultaneously.
 This can be very dangerous.
 Combining alcohol and drugs can be fatal.

 There are many side effects of alcohol addiction.
 Many people suffer from physical, mental, and emotional issues because of their addiction.